TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

    Recently, Prisma has decided to only continue supporting Typescript.
 This means we will need to modify their Quickstart guide to have it work with JavaScript.

-   While following the steps in the guide, modify them in the following ways:
+   When you reach the following steps in the guide, modify them as described below.

    **Step 1:** Skip these two commands: